2. Plug the pump openings with suitable plugs.

 3. Connect the special plug to the hand vacuum pump.

-4. Install the plug in place of the pump reservoir cap.
+4. Install the plug in place of the pump tank cover.

 5. Create a vacuum in the tank of about 68 kPa, but no more.

-6. If the vacuum drops again, repair or replace the pump.
-If vacuum remains constant, check other parts of the power steering system.
+6. If the vacuum is released again, repair or replace the pump.
+If the vacuum remains constant, check other parts of the power steering system.

 7. Observe the condition of the liquid in the tank.

-Attention: the liquid should not foam or bubble.
-Intermittent air bubbles indicate a bad hose connection or damaged hose o-rings.
+Note: The liquid should not foam or bubble.
+Periodic appearance of air bubbles indicates poor hose connection or damage to the hose sealing rings.

 8. If foaming occurs, replace the following parts: